rndmerle/typescript-hero/index.md

 - Detect a missing import and offer to add all missing imports to the file
 - Detect missing methods / properties of an interface that you implemented and implement them for you (implement interface refactoring)
 - Detect missing abstract methods of an extended abstract class and implement them for you (implement abstract class refactoring)

+### Code outline view

+This view is below your file explorer.
+It displays a code outline of your actually opened typescript or typescript-react file.
+If you switch your actual editor, the new file is parsed and shown.
+When you expand classes and imports, you'll see what's in them.
+If you click on an element, the editor will jump to the location of the element.

+By now, only typescript / typescript-react is supported.
+Maybe this will wander in it's own extension to support more languages than those two.

 ## Known Issues